oscarmlage/oscarmlagecom/src/content/sections/about.md

       range: NaN-grade1
     - name: "Woodworking"
       range: amateur
+    - name: "Only text mode"
+      range: always-learning
 ```

 ## Colophon

+This site has been built on top of [Hugo](https://gohugo.io), [Vim](https://www.vim.org), [Twitch](https://twitch.tv/oscarmlage) (did almost everything live!, since the Hugo research to the last fill of text placeholders) And of course, ❤️ and ☕.
+Oh! and [the repo](https://github.com/oscarmlage/oscarmlagecom) is public now.

+**Let me specially highlight that all of this was possible because [Segundo Fdez](https://www.segundofdez.com) gifted me his best gift: time, effort and the knowledge to make this great interface you're looking at.
+Thank you so much ❤️**

+---

 *This page is under construction for ever.
 Some data may be outdated*.
+If you find something wrong, feel free to [fill an issue](https://github.com/oscarmlage/oscarmlagecom/issues).